 JACK HEISTAND (EA): I remember watching this all play out on C-SPAN: representatives from Nintendo and Sega testifying in a Judiciary Subcommittee chaired by [Senator] Joseph Lieberman.
 And what was taking place was not good.
 It was basically just an hour-long, back-and-forth, finger-pointing session over which company’s games were worse.
 Like I said: not good.
 And I don’t just mean for Nintendo and Sega, I mean for all of us.
 This had the potential to be incredibly harmful to everyone in the industry.

 One week after the first Senate hearing, Toys ‘R’ Us—one of the nation’s top retailers—announced that they would stop selling games that they viewed as “too violent for children.”
 For now, only one game (Night Trap) would be banned.
 But behind-closed-doors, at the upper levels of the most prominent game companies, there was a chilling sense that this was just the tip of the iceberg.
 And, if so, then was there anything that could possibly be done to get back on track?

 JACK HEISTAND (EA): Well, I had an idea…

 The next seven parts of CONTENT RATED BY: An Oral History of the ESRB include the development of the ratings and enforcement system, how ratings are assigned, garnering support from video game retailers and how the ESRB created a scalable global rating solution to meet the needs of mobile app and other digital game storefronts.
-Part 2 will be published next week in the ESRB blog.
+Read Part 2 in the ESRB About section.